-Subject to our Memorandum and Articles of Association, a meeting of shareholders of the company will be called by not less than twenty-one days' written notice.
+Subject to our Memorandum and Articles of Association, a meeting of shareholders of the company will be called by not less than ten days' written notice and no more than 60 days' notice.
 Notice of every meeting of shareholders may be delivered electronically and will be given to all of our shareholders.
 However, the inadvertent failure of the convener or conveners of a meeting of shareholders to give notice of the meeting to a shareholder, or the fact that a shareholder has not received the notice, does not invalidate the meeting.